shridhar1504/Power-BI-Visualization-Project/README.md

 ## _[Road Accident Report Dashboard](Road%20Accident%20Report%20Dashboard)_
 The Data has Road Accident Report for the year 2021 and 2022 extracted from Ministry of Road Transport and Highways portal.
  * The data is analyzed to gain multiple insights which can be helpful for the Stakeholders.
- * The data insights can be used to reduce the accuidents and to improve emergency rooms in hospitals based on severity.
+ * The data insights can be used to reduce the accidents and to improve emergency rooms in hospitals based on severity.
  * The Possible Stakeholders who gain insights from the report are:
    - Ministry of Transport
    - Road Transport Department